Kingpin (character): 1980s

 To complete his reformation, the Kingpin agreed to turn over all of his records to the authorities so they could prosecute his former lieutenants.
 His wife Vanessa was subsequently kidnapped by the men he betrayed, who then put out a contract on his life.
 After witnessing Vanessa's apparent death, Fisk returned to a life of crime.
 He quickly regained control by taking advantage of his knowledge of the weaknesses of all of New York's criminal organizations, and made a promise to keep the East Coast stable to stop crime bosses from the Midwest from expanding into his territory.
 The Kingpin also gained the loyalty of infamous assassin Bullseye by promising him steady work.
 When Daredevil stole his records, the Kingpin did nothing to stop him, plotting to get his old allies arrested so he could select more compliant replacements.
 Daredevil realized this in time to stop himself from turning over the records, frustrating the Kingpin's plans.
 Kingpin maneuvered Daredevil into battling the Hand, hoping to get him killed.
-He secretly promoted corrupt mayoral candidate Randolph Cherryh, and hired the services of Elektra Natchios.
+He secretly promoted corrupt mayoral candidate Randolph Cherryh, and hired the services of Elektra.
 Daredevil found Vanessa alive but amnesiac, and used her as leverage to force Kingpin to end his support for Cherryh.
 As retribution, he sent Elektra to kill Foggy Nelson (Daredevil's friend), but Elektra failed and was killed by Bullseye.

 The Kingpin learned Daredevil's secret identity through information passed on from Karen Page, Daredevil's ex-girlfriend who was now a pornographic film actress addicted to drugs.
-The Kingpin used his influence to destroy Matt Murdock's civilian and professional life.
+The Kingpin used his influence to destroy Matt Murdock's civilian and professional life during the "Born Again" storyline.
 Enamored with the results of his own scheme, he became increasingly obsessed with ruining Daredevil's legacy.
-This led to a series of events that included brutalizing respected crime reporter Ben Urich, having his employees James Wesley and Felix Manning assault Daredevil's confidant, dirty cop Nick Manolis, and sending the homicidal Nuke into Hell's Kitchen.
-Nuke's rampage killed dozens of people, and the Kingpin was implicated.
 Though he avoided prison, his reputation was shattered and the image of respectability he had carefully built was ruined.

 Kingpin was sought out by the Black Cat (who was dating Spider-Man at the time), and became concerned that her lack of powers would make the woman a liability to him.
 He therefore arranged to have scientists on his payroll provide her with defensive "bad luck" powers that cause mishap to befall anyone who attempts to harm her in combat but also hurt and eventually kill anyone who stays close to her for too long.
 The Kingpin hoped that this would lead to Spider-Man's death, but Spider-Man and the Black Cat ultimately broke up instead.
 Shortly after, Fisk was attacked by Spider-Man.
 Fisk later had his scientists create the supervillains the Answer, and the Spot, to battle Spider-Man and the Black Cat so they would not interfere further with his operations.